 The conditions of travel apply to everyone within Ruter's areas of transport services.
 Ruter means Ruter AS and partner companies that provide transport services on contract for Ruter.
 Ruter's areas include, among others: Underground stations and on board the means of transport itself.
-Please note that other conditions of travel applies for NSB and operators that is not providing transport for Ruter.
+Please note that other conditions of travel apply for Vy and operators that are not providing transport for Ruter.

 Ruter's travel conditions comprise this document and the following appendix: